-A few weeks ago I learnt about bug-reference-mode
+A few weeks ago I learnt about bug-reference-mode, a neat little Emacs

 minor-mode that automatically links text to a bug tracker.
 A few of my projects